tyrocca/dotfiles/README.md

 git clone https://github.com/tyrocca/dotfiles.git
 ```
 This installs the repo.
 ### Installing my vim setup
 I use the color scheme solarized with the powerline fonts.
+I also have ctags installed here.
 - To get my colorscheme install [this](http://ethanschoonover.com/solarized).
 - For powerline install [this](https://github.com/powerline/fonts).
 - I also included some of the colorscheme configs in the dotfiles